everx-labs/ever-sdk/docs/reference/types-and-methods/modules.md

 [cache_unpin](mod_boc.md#cache_unpin) – Unpin BOCs with specified pin.

 [encode_boc](mod_boc.md#encode_boc) – Encodes bag of cells (BOC) with builder operations.
 This method provides the same functionality as Solidity TvmBuilder.
-Resulting BOC of this method can be passed into Solidity and C++ contracts as TvmCell type
+Resulting BOC of this method can be passed into Solidity and C++ contracts as TvmCell type.

 [get_code_salt](mod_boc.md#get_code_salt) – Returns the contract code's salt if it is present.